 Prepare an exhibit using ONE of the following food preservation methods: canning; freezing; drying; pickles/relishes; jams, jellies and preserves OR a combination of these (see Preservation Combination option below), excluding Freezing.
 No freezer jam exhibits will be allowed for Freezing; Jams, Jellies, and Preserves; or for the Preservation Combination options.
+Be sure to review all of the Food Preservation rules that follow the class list so you can follow all exhibit requirements.

-• Canning (SF 50208A) - The exhibit should include two different canned foods in appropriate jars for the products.
-Food may be fruit, vegetable, or tomato product (i.e. salsa, juice, etc.).

-• Freezing (SF 50208B)- Prepare a nutrition display that illustrates a freezing principle.
-There is NOT a food exhibit option for this preservation method.

-• Drying (SF 50208C) - Exhibit two (2) different dried foods packed in plastic food storage bags.
-Choose from fruit, vegetable, fruit leather or meat jerky.

-• Pickles and Relishes (SF 50208D)- Exhibit two pint jars of different recipes of pickles and/or relishes.

-• Jams, Jellies, and Preserves (SF50208E) - Exhibit half-pint jars of two different jams, jellies, and/or preserves.

-• Preservation Combination (SF 50208F)- Exhibit two different preserved food products, excluding Freezing, in appropriate jars/packaging (drying).
+- Fruit/Vegetables (SF 50208A) The exhibit should include two different canned foods in appropriate jars for the products.
+Food may be fruit, vegetable, or tomato product (i.e. salsa, juice, etc.). - Freezing (SF 50208B)- Prepare a nutrition display that illustrates a freezing principle.
+There is NOT a food exhibit option for this preservation method. - Drying (SF 50208C) Exhibit two (2) different dried foods packed in plastic food storage bags.
+Choose from fruit, vegetable, fruit leather or meat jerky. - Pickles and Relishes (SF 50208D) Exhibit two pint jars of different recipes of pickles and/or relishes made from produce. - Jams, Jellies, and Preserves (SF50208E) Exhibit half-pint jars of two different jams, jellies, and/or preserves. - Preservation Combination (SF 50208F) Exhibit two different preserved food products, from two different categories above, excluding Freezing, in appropriate jars/packaging (drying).
 For example, exhibit 1 jar of tomatoes (Canning) and 1 half-pint of jelly (Jams, Jellies, and Preserves).
+No canned meat is allowed in this class.

 All preserved products should be prepared and processed according to the current USDA/Extension information.
-USDA information on preserving food, including recipes, can be found at: www.homefoodpreservation on preserving food, including recipes, can be found at: www.homefoodpreservation.com or web.extension.illinois.edu/foodpreservation/ Recipes must be processed in a water-bath or pressure canner.
+USDA information on preserving food, including recipes, can be found at: www.homefoodpreservation.com or web.extension.illinois.edu/foodpreservation/ Recipes must be processed in a water-bath or pressure canner.
+Per the 4-H general show rules, entries must be produced (preserved) this 4-H year (between September 1, 2023 and August 31, 2024).